orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## [1] 10279

 There are 17 variables and 10,279 observations (with all NAs removed in the new dataframe).
 Before removing the NAs, the full dataframe had 11,341 observations.

+In addition, we decided to rank the historical figures to based off of their `historical_popularity_index`

 ##### Reference